 Backup withholding and information reporting will generally not apply to payments of proceeds from the sale, exchange, redemption or other taxable disposition of a Note made to a non-U.S. holder by or through the foreign office of a broker.
 However, information reporting requirements, and possibly backup withholding, will apply if such broker is, for U.S. federal income tax purposes, a "United States person" (as defined in the Code) or has certain other enumerated connections with the United States, unless such broker has documentary evidence in its records that the non-U.S. holder is not a "U.S. person" (as defined in the Code) and certain other conditions are met, or the non-U.S. holder otherwise establishes an exemption.
 Payments of proceeds from the sale, exchange, redemption or other taxable disposition of a Note made to a non-U.S. holder by or through the U.S. office of a broker are subject to information reporting and backup withholding at the applicable rate unless the non-U.S. holder certifies, under penalties of perjury, that it is not a "United States person" (as defined in the Code) and it satisfies certain other conditions, or the non-U.S. holder otherwise establishes an exemption.
 Backup withholding is not an additional tax.
-The amount of any backup withholding from a payment to a non-U.S. holder may be allowed as a credit against such non-U.S. holder's U.S. federal income tax liability and may entitle such non-U.S. holder to a refund, provided the required information is furnished to the IRS in a timely manner.
+The amount of any backup withholding from a payment to a non-U.S. holder to a refund, provided the required information is furnished to the IRS in a timely manner.